phax/peppol-reporting/README.md

 Submodule `peppol-reporting-backend-sql` stores data in relational databases.
 This submodule was introduced in version 3.0.1.
-By default it is not bound to any specific DB engine, so you need to provide the necessary driver dependency manually.

 It supports the following configuration properties:
 * **`peppol.reporting.jdbc.database-type`**: the SQL database type to operate on.
 Currently supported are `postgresql` and `mysql`.
 The value is case-insensitive.